Young Integration with respect to H\"older Charges: Introduction

-\begin{Empty}[Charges and Hölder regularity] The notion of charge originates from non-absolute integration theories, in the work of Ma\v{r}\'ik \cite{KartMari}.
+The notion of charge originates from non-absolute integration theories, in the work of Ma\v{r}\'ik \cite{KartMari}.
 It has then been successfully applied in the construction of well-behaved integrals, such as the Pfeffer integral \cite{Pfef3}.

 A charge on $[0, 1]^d$ is a function $\bomega \colon \niceBV([0, 1]^d) \to \R$ defined on the algebra $\niceBV([0, 1]^d)$ of sets of finite perimeter in $[0, 1]^d$ (referred to as $BV$-sets in this article).
 It is finitely additive and satisfies a certain continuity condition.
 By integration with respect to a charge, we typically mean an integral based on Riemann-Stieltjes approximations